vzhou842/victorzhou.com/content/posts/2019-03-01-neural-network-from-scratch.md

 y = f(w \cdot x + b) = f(7) = \boxed{0.999}
 $$

 The neuron outputs $0.999$ given the inputs $x = [2, 3]$.
 That's it!
+The process of passing inputs through the neuron to get an output is known as **feedforward**.

 ### Coding a Neuron

-Let's write some code to do a neuron's computations, also known as _feedforward_.
+Let's write some code to implement a neuron.
 We'll use [NumPy](http://www.numpy.org/), a popular and powerful computing library for Python, to help us do math.

 ```python
 import numpy as np